aolney/fable-question-classifier/README.md

 ### Fable-splitter

 [Fable-splitter]() is a standalone tool which outputs separated files instead of a single bundle.
-Here all the js files are put into the `build`  dir.
+Here all the js files are put into the `test-build` or `node-build`  dir.
 And the main entry point is our `App.js` file.

 ### Webpack

 [Webpack](https://webpack.js.org) is a JS bundler with extensions, like a static dev server that enables hot reloading on code changes.
 Fable interacts with Webpack through the `fable-loader`.
 Configuration for Webpack is defined in the `webpack.config.js` file.
 Note this sample only includes basic Webpack configuration for development mode, if you want to see a more comprehensive configuration check the [Fable webpack-config-template](https://github.com/fable-compiler/webpack-config-template/blob/master/webpack.config.js).
+Deployment uses Webpack to populate the `deploy` directory and then pushes that directory to `gh-pages`.

 ### Web assets